SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/SVIF.rst

 Definition Name
 ~~~~~~~~~~~~~~~

-you can use ``setDefinitionName`` to set the definition name.
-But remember to use it before any clone of this interface
+You can use ``setDefinitionName`` to set the definition name.
+But remember to use it before any clone of this interface.

 Not Interface
 ~~~~~~~~~~~~~

-If you have used a certain interface in multiple places, and at one of those locations ``sigA``, you wish to flatten it instead of generating an interface, you can achieve this by calling ``sigA.notSVIF()`` to fully flatten the signal.
-If the signal has nested interfaces and you only want to expand the outermost layer, you can use ``sigA.notSVIFthisLevel()``.
+If you have used a certain interface in multiple places, and at one of those locations ``mySignal``, you wish to flatten it instead of generating an interface, you can achieve this by calling ``mySignal.notSVIF()`` to fully flatten the signal.
+If the signal has nested interfaces and you only want to expand the outermost layer, you can use ``mySignal.notSVIFthisLevel()``.